Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 ly lent—

-worth a million dollars,
+It's worth a million

 doesn’t cost a cent.

-It's and it
+dollars, and it

-A smile comes very easy-—-you can
+A smile comes very easy—you can

 wrinkle up with cheer